 Houston, we have a problem!
 Phineas L. MacGuire (a.k.a.
-Mac) has a lot to learn about outer space if he’s going to be the best scientist in the fourth grade.
-To get the knowledge he needs, Mac is determined to go to space camp, but his mom says he has to earn the money himself.
+Mac), is less than up-to-date on planetary happenings.
+(Marsquakes?
+Who knew?)
+If he’s going to be the best scientist in the fourth grade, Mac has to set his sights a little higher.
+Well, actually a lot higher: Outer Space.
+But, space camp is expensive and Mac’s mom says he can go only if he earns the money himself.
+But, where is he going to find enough money for a week on Mars (or a pretty close simulation thereof)?
 Houston, we have another problem: a gigantic, slobbery dog named Lemon Drop.
-Mac can earn the money he needs by walking Mrs. McClosky’s yellow Lab—but how will he survive the walks?
+Mac can earn the money he needs walking Mrs. McClosky’s Yellow Lab, but first he needs to survive the walks!
 Good thing Mac is a scientific genius with friends like Ben and Aretha.
-Together the three of them discover that Lemon Drop is no ordinary dog—in fact, the pup is a real-life “Lab”oratory.
+Together the three of them discovers that Lemon Drop is no ordinary dog—that Lab is a real-life Lab-oratory.